maelfabien/maelfabien.github.io/_posts/2019-2-4-DevTools.md

 ![image](https://maelfabien.github.io/assets/images/el_6.jpg)

-This is the strucure of a basic search query in Elasticsearch.
-You might have noticed the field  `"max_score" : 0.6931472`.
-This is basically a relevance score computed automatically by Elasticsearch.
+This is the structure of a basic search query in Elasticsearch.
+You might have noticed the field  `"max_score": 0.6931472`.
+This is a relevance score computed automatically by Elasticsearch.
 The most relevant documents are displayed first.

 If you want to match a whole phrase, use the `match_phrase` function :